CatholicCare Archdiocese of Melbourne (ABN 42 795 179 778)

 ‘Cookies’ are small text files that are transferred to a user’s computer hard drive by a website for the purpose of storing information about a user’s identity, browser type or website visiting patterns.

-‘Google Analytics’ – CatholicCare also used Google analytics to collect information about how people use its website.
+‘Google Analytics’ – CatholicCare also uses Google analytics to collect information about how people use its website.
 Google Analytics does this by using cookies to understand the types of websites you visit and the way you interact with those websites.

 Storing personal information

-CatholicCare holds your personal information in different ways, including paper and electronic form.
+CatholicCare holds your personal information in different ways, including paper and electronic forms.
 CatholicCare treats all personal information as confidential.
 It will take reasonable steps to ensure personal information is protected from misuse, interference and loss and unauthorised access, modification and disclosure.